An Achievable Scheme for the K-user Linear Computation Broadcast Channel: Abstract

 \section{Abstract}

-This paper presents a new achievable scheme for the Linear Computation Broadcast Channel (LCBC), which is based on a generalized subspace decomposition derived from representable polymatroid space.
-This decomposition enables the server to serve user demands with an approach of effective multicast and interference elimination.
-We extend existing results by introducing a linear programming framework to optimize multicast opportunities across an arbitrary number of users.
+This paper presents a new achievable scheme for the K-user Linear Computation Broadcast Channel (K-LCBC).
+A K-LCBC comprises data stored on a server and K users, each aiming to retrieve a desired linear function of the data by leveraging their prior locally available side information in the form of another linear function of the data.
+The proposed scheme is based on a subspace decomposition derived from representable polymatroid spaces.
+This decomposition enables the server to effectively design multicast messages that simultaneously benefit multiple users and allow users to eliminate interference using their available side information.
+This work extends existing results for the 3-LCBC by introducing a linear programming framework to optimize multicast opportunities across an arbitrary number of users.
+The proposed approach can be used to derive achievable scheme for the K-user coded caching problem with linear coded placement and scalar linear function retrieval, which was our original motivation to investigate the K-LCBC.